FAQs

 • Ensure all elements are at 300 ppi

-• Save as a maximum quality PDF
+• Save as a maximum quality PDFPUBLISHER:

 You will need to have the full version of Adobe Acrobat PDF.
 If you don’t please download and use our Adobe Job Ready Program.
 If you do have the full version of Adobe Acrobat PDF please follow the steps below.